 If you are refused travel due to the above circumstances, we cannot accept liability for subsequent loss, damage, injury, inconvenience or cost you suffer or may suffer as a result.

-Any item that is left on a bus or coach and subsequently found be a member of our staff, it will be dealt with in accordance with the applicable laws.
+Any item that is left on a bus or coach and subsequently found by a member of our staff, will be dealt with in accordance with the applicable laws.

 When something is lost on one of our buses or coaches we will do everything we reasonably can to locate and return property left on one of our buses to its owner.
 However, we will not accept any responsibility or liability for any article left on our buses or coaches in any circumstance.